-During the American Revolutionary War, the people living in the Thirteen American Colonies had to decide whether they wanted to break away from the British rule and gain independence, or remain British citizens.
-These two groups were the patriots and the loyalists.
+During the American Revolutionary War, the people living in the Thirteen American Colonies had to decide whether they wanted to break away from British rule and gain independence or remain British citizens.
+These two groups were the Patriots and the Loyalists.

 - Some people wanted to stay part of Britain and remain British citizens.
-A lot of the colonists had British relatives or ancestors, and some were just very grateful for the opportunity to farm peacefully in this British-ruled land.
+A lot of the colonists had British relatives or ancestors, and some were very grateful for the opportunity to farm peacefully in the British-ruled land.

 - Other colonists had business interests in England.
-They know that British trade was important to the economy and their livelihood and thought British rule would be better for them than the patriots. and knew that English trade was important to the economy.
+They knew that British trade was important to the economy and their livelihood, and thought that British rule would be better for them than the Patriots.

 Loyalists During the War

 - Loyalists living in Patriot areas were under constant threat.
 They were in danger of attack from radical patriots and many loyalists lost their homes and businesses due to patriot attacks.

 - Some loyalists left the colonies and headed back to Britain.
 The more devoted loyalists either joined the British army or formed their own group of fights, including the Loyal Greens and the Royal American Regiment.

 - The wealthiest loyalists moved to England after the war.
 Men like Thomas Hutchinson had the resources to travel to London.

 - The poorer loyalists lost their fortunes and their land.
 Some loyalists were paid by the British government for their loyalty, but it wasn’t enough to compensate what they had lost.